preesm/preesm.github.io/_docs/03-buildpreesm.md

 *   **Many errors show up in source code.
 Why?**
     *   **(1)** The usual reason is that upstream API changed.
 Try "Help / Check for updates".
 It may be required to [clean the Eclipse cache](https://stackoverflow.com/questions/9250041/how-to-clear-cache-of-eclipse-indigo) after such update.
     *   **(2)** Another reason would be the Maven configuration files that are not up to date.
 To update them, select all the Preesm related projects in the workspace, and press Alt+F5 then press OK.
+If the keyboard shortcut is overriden by your desktop GUI (i.e. using Ubuntu Unity), this command can be accessed via: (1) select all the Preesm related projects; (2) right click on the selected projects, then click on "Maven > Update Project..."; (3) click on OK in the new window.
     *   **(3)** Also, the build state of the Eclipse workspace can be corrupted after an update.
 To fix that, restart Eclipse then clean and rebuild your workspace.
     *   **(4)** Finally, some updates can remove or introduce new Preesm plug-ins that you would have to add in your workspace.
 The safest way is to (1) remove the plugins from the workspace (select all then delete, without removing from file system); (2) clean the git repository (```git clean -xdf```); (3) then reimport the plugins (File / Import ... > Maven / Existing Maven Projects > select the root folder of the git repository.
 Eclipse will automatically detect plugins).
 If the procedures did not solve the errors, please contact us.
 *   **Check for Updates is failing:** We moved the update site because of instability of the previous server.
 If you still have the old URL, you may have the following error: ```HTTP Server 'Service Unavailable': [...] error response code 503.``` It is best to use the new update site: